ant-design/ant-design-mini/src/Loading/index.en.md

 # Loading

-Used to prompt that a local or page is loading.
+Used to prompt that a part or page is loading.

 ## Introduction